Solving

 This page explains solving and counterparty discovery.

-Solving is the process of finding optimal composition of matching intents, which is also commonly referred to as counterparty discovery.
+Solving is the process of finding optimal composition of matching , which is also commonly referred to as counterparty discovery.
 This involves finding matching intents in an intent pool (also referred to as the intent gossip network).

 Simple intents can often be directly solved by the users themselves, i.e., by gossiping and listening to intents of connected peers and running standard solving algorithms on consumer hardware (e.g., your mobile phone).
 For example, swapping Pokémon or playing rock paper scissors with your friends does not require an external solver.